ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/dns.md

 The problem with a browser is the risk false negatives: many modern browsers will try to upgrade your connection to HTTPS and refuse to connect over plain HTTP.
 In other words, your DNS records might be perfectly set up, but your browser will report a connection error because you have not yet set up HTTPS (we'll do this in [the next article]({{< relref "https" >}})).

-A dedicated DNS lookup utility like `dig` is, suprise, suprise, the best way to test DNS settings.
+A dedicated DNS lookup utility like `dig` is, surprise, surprise, the best way to test DNS settings.
 {{< /details-warning >}}

 {{< details summary="If you're also testing subdomain redirection..." >}}